codatio/codat-docs/docs/using-the-api/push.md

 ---
-title: "Push: Creating and updating data"
+title: "Creating and updating data"
 description: "Understand how to push data to Codat's integrated platforms"
 ---

-In addition to pulling data from integrations, you can push data to create and update records in the underlying integrations using Codat's data model.
+In addition to pulling data from integrations, you can push data to create and update records in the underlying integrations using a single data model.

+- Do we need to have 'in addition to' we should position this as a nother core feature of Codat?

 :::note Data coverage

-View the full details of Codat's support for pushing data for each accounting platform in the <a class="external" href="https://knowledge.codat.io/supported-features/accounting" target="_blank">Data Coverage Explorer</a>.
+View the full details of Codat's support for creating/updating data for each accounting platform in the <a class="external" href="https://knowledge.codat.io/supported-features/accounting" target="_blank">Data Coverage Explorer</a>.

 :::

 ## Types of push

-Codat supports two types of push to a company's data source:
+We should be talking in terms of CRUD (Create (POST), Read (GET), Update (PUT), Delete (DELETE)) Codat supports two types of push to a company's data source:

 - `POST` - Create a record in a company's accounting software
 - `PUT` - Update an existing record

 Create and update operations behave similarly, with both having an options endpoint and returning a _pushOperation_ to allow you to monitor the state of the push.

-There are some additional considerations when updating to help ensure the company's data integrity.
+There are some additional considerations when updating to help ensure the company's data integrity. <- could people confuse this with the assess feature?

 ## Step 1: Options

+- This is for back end use only.
+Remove any reference to what our client's 'user' may be wanting to do.

 Before pushing data into accounting software, it is often necessary to collect some details from the user as to how they would like the data to be inserted.
 This includes names and amounts on transactional entities, but also factors such as categorization of entities, which is often handled differently between different accounting packages.
 A good example of this is specifying where on the balance sheet/profit and loss reports the user would like a newly-created nominal account to appear.

+- Each integration behaves differently, and have numerous requirements per feild.
+- When building to create/update endpoints use the options endpoint to understand the specific requirements to be able write to the underlying integration.
+- In some cases, options are presented from the connected integration.
+- We also include example responses for this API allowing you to start building without nessessaly created an account for that integration.

 Our `/options` endpoint exposes which fields are required to be pushed for a specific linked company, and the options which may be selected for each field.

 ### GET /options

+- keep this stuff, add refenence to our api ref.

 You can retrieve the options for a given data type by calling:

-`GET /companies/{companyId}/connections/{connectionId}/dataTypes/{dataType}/options/POST`
+`GET /companies/{companyId}/connections/{connectionId}/dataTypes/{dataType}/options/POST` <- this is the wrong url

 <a class="external" href="https://docs.codat.io/reference/get_companies-companyid-connections-connectionid-datatypes-datatype-options-put" target="_blank">See the API reference</a>.